alantech/anycloud/docs/how-to/custom-app.md

 ```

-Remember if the provided app ID is already defined you will not be able to create the new app.
+Remember if the provided app ID is already in use you will not be able to create a new app.